tvlfyi/tvix/docs/components.md

 command itself.
 We give it filesystem access to handle things like imports or `builtins.readFile`.

-In the future, we might abstract away raw filesystem access by allowing the evaluator to request files from the coordinator (which will query the store for it).
-This might get messy, and the benefits are questionable.
+To support IFD, the Evaluator also needs access to store paths.
+This could be implemented by having the coordinator provide an interface to retrieve files from a store path, or by ensuring a "realized version of the store" is accessible by the evaluator (this could be a FUSE filesystem, or the "real" /nix/store on disk.

 We might be okay with running the evaluator with filesystem access for now and can extend the interface if the need arises.

 ## Builder